bigcommerce/dev-docs/docs/api-docs/customers/customers-subscribers-overview.md

 ### Making requests

-The new customers API is easier to use.
+The V3 Customers API is easier to use.
 It reduces the API calls needed to accomplish a task.
 For example, when creating a new customer with the V2 API, there was a need to make calls to several endpoints.
 Now customer attributes and address are created in one step, allowing you to batch create multiple customers — and their subresources — in a single API call.

 **Create a customer**